ART-3364-Interactive-Storytelling/Select-and-Collide/README.md

 - One **white square** (the “canvas”).
 - Eight **colored squares** (the “palette”).
-- When a palette square is clicked, it follows the mouse.
-- Clicking again:
+- Click and drag colored squares.
-  - If over the white square the square’s color is **added** to the white square.
+  - If the mouse is relased over the white square the square’s color is **added** to the white square.
-  - If not over the palette square snaps back.
+  - If not over the palette square the color square snaps back.

 ---